dhutapratama/docs/artisan.md

 ```

 <a name="laravel-sail"></a>
-#### Laravel Sail
+#### Lets Sail

-If you are using [Laravel Sail](/docs/{{version}}/sail) as your local development environment, remember to use the `sail` command line to invoke Artisan commands.
+If you are using [Lets Sail](/docs/{{version}}/sail) as your local development environment, remember to use the `sail` command line to invoke Artisan commands.
 Sail will execute your Artisan commands within your application's Docker containers:

 ```shell
 ./vendor/bin/sail artisan list